geudde/attic-chest/pages/13.reference/01.porden/docs.md

 But, no ! — if love rebellion dared suggest,
 Reason subdued the thought, or shame supprest;
 While those who late her lightest word obeyed,
-Now turn'd indignant from the guilty maid :
+Now turn'd indignant from the guilty maid:
 And what of pity in his alter'd tone
 Marino shew'd, appear'd in that alone.
 Yet long and keenly smarts the rankling wound, 880